What to Wear for a Family Photo Session if you are Overly Curvaceous (Plus Size)

 - Dress you, then them.
 Decide on your outfit first, then coordinate the rest of your family around it.
 You don’t want matchy-matchy, but instead aim for similar colour tones.
 Think all jewel tones, or pastels, or shades of blue with a pop of something for contrast that is used more than once.
 If you’ve chosen a patterned dress, pull the colours from the pattern to dress your loved ones as you can already see those colours work well together.

 - Don’t forget your underwear.
 With your outer layers selected, try them on with the underwear you’ll be wearing to make sure you don’t have any extra lumps, bumps or bra straps claiming attention.
 There’s also your accessories to consider, and it’s a good idea to snap a quick photo on your phone to check what the camera will see.

 Hope this helps!
 But my best advice – when your photo session comes around forget about all this, relax and have fun with your family.
-You and your kid’s wont be looking back on these photo in the future with a critical eye; your genuine love and happiness is the best beauty enhancement money can’t buy.
+You and your kid’s or partner won’t be looking back on these photos in the future with a critical eye; your genuine love and happiness is the best beauty enhancement money can’t buy.

 Looking for a Plus Sized Dress?